Skip To Main Content

 Student Activities Center (SAC) Events and Trips

 Off-campus excursions include trips to local shopping malls, movie theaters, sporting events, museums, and amusement parks.
-Students receive an email each Monday with information on upcoming trips and instructions on how to sign up; signups are first come, first serve.
+Students receive an email each Monday with information on upcoming trips and instructions on how to sign up; signups are first come, first served.

 Note: Only students signed up for Student Activities trips may use transportation associated with the trip.